fireship-io/fireship.io/content/courses/react/basics-anatomy.md

 Get familiar with the files in your React project.

 - `package.json` - The main file that defines the dependencies and other settings for your project.
-- `node_modules` - Source code for depencies.
+- `node_modules` - Source code for dependencies.
 Do not touch.
 - `public` - The directory where your static files are stored.
 - `src/index.js` - Main entrypoint to bootstrap the app.
 - `src/App.js` - The root component of the app.